Splattered paint can be tough to clean, no matter where it happens. But it’s even harder to clean paint off of brick walls.

-It doesn’t matter whether you were sloppy when re-painting something or they were already there when you moved in.
+It doesn’t matter whether you were sloppy when re-painting your garage walls or they were already there when you moved in.
 Either way, they’re an eyesore, especially in areas where people will notice them quickly.

 Thankfully, paint splatters on bricks can be removed, even if the entire brick wall has been painted over.